Pope Paul VI: Protestants

-In 1965, Paul VI decided on the creation of a joint working group with the World Council of Churches to map all possible avenues of dialogue and co-operation.
-In the following three years, eight sessions were held which resulted in many joint proposals.
-It was proposed to work closely together in areas of social justice and development and Third World Issues such as hunger and poverty.
-On the religious side, it was agreed to share together in the Week of Prayer for Christian Unity, to be held every year.
+In 1965, Paul VI decided to create a joint working group with the World Council of Churches to map all possible avenues of dialogue and cooperation.
+Eight sessions were held in the following three years, resulting in many joint proposals.
+It was proposed to work closely together in social justice and development and "Third World" issues such as hunger and poverty.
+On the religious side, it was agreed to be shared in the Week of Prayer for Christian Unity, which would be held annually.
 The joint working group was to prepare texts which were to be used by all Christians.
 On 19 July 1968, the meeting of the World Council of Churches took place in Uppsala, Sweden, which Pope Paul called a sign of the times.
-He sent his blessing in an ecumenical manner: "May the Lord bless everything you do for the case of Christian Unity."
+He sent his blessing ecumenically: "May the Lord bless everything you do for the case of Christian Unity."
 The World Council of Churches decided on including Catholic theologians in its committees, provided they have the backing of the Vatican.

 The Lutherans were the first Protestant church offering a dialogue to the Catholic Church in September 1964 in Reykjavík, Iceland.
 It resulted in joint study groups of several issues.
-The dialogue with the Methodist Church began October 1965, after its representatives officially applauded remarkable changes, friendship and co-operation of the past five years.
+The dialogue with the Methodist Church began in October 1965, after its representatives officially applauded the past five years' remarkable changes, friendship, and cooperation.
 The Reformed Churches entered four years later into a dialogue with the Catholic Church.
 The President of the Lutheran World Federation and member of the central committee of the World Council of Churches Fredrik A. Schiotz stated during the 450th anniversary of the Reformation, that earlier commemorations were viewed almost as a triumph.
-Reformation should be celebrated as a thanksgiving to God, his truth and his renewed life.
-He welcomed the announcement of Pope Paul VI to celebrate the 1900th anniversary of the death of the Apostle Peter and Apostle Paul, and promised the participation and co-operation in the festivities.
+He welcomed the announcement of Pope Paul VI to celebrate the 1900th anniversary of the death of the Apostle Peter and Apostle Paul, and promised participation and co-operation in the festivities.

-Paul VI supported the new-found harmony and co-operation with Protestants on many levels.
-When Cardinal Augustin Bea went to see him for permission for a joint Catholic-Protestant translation of the Bible with Protestant Bible societies, the pope walked towards him and exclaimed, "as far as the cooperation with Bible societies is concerned, I am totally in favour."
+Paul VI supported the new-found harmony and cooperation with Protestants on many levels.
+When Cardinal Augustin Bea went to see him for permission for a joint Catholic-Protestant translation of the Bible with Protestant Bible societies, the Pope walked towards him and exclaimed, "As far as the cooperation with Bible societies is concerned, I am totally in favour."
 He issued a formal approval on Pentecost 1967, the feast on which the Holy Spirit descended on the Christians, overcoming all linguistic difficulties, according to Christian tradition.